rmonnet/simple-vm/README.md

 - LOAD i ( -- v)
     - loads the ith value from the local context (indicated by the frame pointer) on top of the stack.
 The ith value is a positive or negative offset from the frame pointer (fp).
     - the local context is setup during a subroutine call.
 It is stored on the stack as follow:
-        - fp+0: previous stack pointer
+        - fp+0: previous instruction pointer
         - fp-1: previous frame pointer
         - fp-2: subroutine number of arguments
         - fp-3: nth argument of the subroutine (before call)